InfiniteRasa/Rasa.NET/docs/setup.md

 ```

 ### Database configuration
 As of now, we use three databases: Auth (Accounting), Char (everything related to characters) and World (mainly common settings regarding the game world).
-The Auth database is connected via EF Core and supports MySql and Sqlite as database providers.
+The databases are accessed via EF Core and support MySql and Sqlite as database providers.
 Connection information is provided in the form of a defined data structure in the file `Rasa.DBL\databasesettings.json`.
-Char and World only support MySql and are connected via connection strings in `Rasa.Game\appsettings.json` as of now.
-EF Core and Sqlite support are in progress for these databases.
 For a quick jump into development and small servers, Sqlite works fine and totally out of the box.

 To setup your database settings, have a look in "Custom configuration" to learn how to create an enviroment specific settings file.

 To access a MySql server with EF Core, set `Provider` to `MySql`.
 You need to provide host, port, database, user, password and timeout in the config file.
 Keep in mind that we fall back to the values in databasesettings.json, if your enviroment file does not overwrite a value.
 For MySql, you have to apply any pending migrations yourself.
 See "Working with migrations" for a quick start.

 To use Sqlite with EF Core, set `Provider` to `Sqlite`.
 Sqlite uses only the value _database_ of the configuration to create a file named `<database>.db`.
 For Sqlite, any pending migrations will be applied __automatically__ at startup of the corresponding project to make usage even easier.